avabellaw/shark-quiz/readme.md

 ### Manual Testing

 Manual testing can find bugs or UX flaws before the website goes live.
-Manually testing helps you find problems that you may not have predicted and is the best way to guarantee a good user experience.
+Manually testing helps you find problems that you may not have predicted, and it is the best way to guarantee a good user experience.
 There are some tests that a computer simply can't perform.
 By completing the tests as an end user might, many issues can be discovered and corrected before going live.

 * I clicked through all the topbar icons in different orders.